Chef's Knives, Innovative

 One knife we did like had a handle that rose in a 10-degree angle to keep knuckles clear of the cutting board.
 This provided leverage for hard cuts, but there were some complaints about the exaggerated rocking motion during mincing.
 A second innovative handle that really won testers over has a short wooden handle that arcs downward, with a pronounced bump on the belly.
 The metal bolster is cut away to help fingers grip the blade and mercifully extends over the sharp spine to protect the fingers.
 The wood did not become slippery, and testers reported that the knife felt natural and maneuverable as they worked.
 A nice touch: The bottom of the bolster stops 1/2 inch short of the knife's heel, allowing it to pass completely through a sharpening device.

 Some blade innovations were also successful.
 Thin profile knives avoided the impact of wedge-shaped knives.
-While a wedge-like blade can be useful for jobs like splitting open a heavy squash, it can rip food and make slicing slower and
+While a wedge-like blade can be useful for jobs like splitting open a heavy squash, it can rip food and make slicing slower and less precise.

 Overall, while we found plenty to admire among the top-rated innovative knives in this test, we remain hard-pressed to pay a premium—sometimes as much as $175—for their innovations.

 We tested nine chef’s knives by butchering whole chickens, chopping butternut squash, mincing parsley, and dicing onions.
 We also evaluated their comfort and user-friendliness based on feedback from a variety of testers: right- and left-handed cooks; skilled professionals and untrained home cooks; cooks with small hands and cooks with large hands.
 We rated sharpness and edge retention by cutting ordinary sheets of 8 1/2 by 11-inch paper before and after kitchen tests.

 Knives that were comfortable, fit securely, and resisted slipping in wet or greasy hands were preferred.